Skip to main content

 • optimization

 • “You have to either turn on the V-Sync option or lock your FPS to 60.
-Old games, or LEGO games such as LEGO Indiana Jones, generally aren't optimized to run at an unlocked and very high framerate, which can break the game's mechanics and mess with the game's engine.”
+Old games, including LEGO games like LEGO Indiana Jones, generally aren't optimized to run at an unlocked and very high framerate (FPS), which can break the game's mechanics and engine.”

 • “Really bad optimization for PC.”